MBTA kickback schemes: Other cases

 James Champigny offered to plead guilty, however, Judge Pierce instead continued his case for six months because he did not want to see Champigny, a cooperating witness, get a criminal record.
 If Champigny stayed out of trouble for those six months, the charges would be dismissed.
 Pierce also continued the cases of Dennis January, Richard J. Ray, Joseph Damore, and David M. Smith.

 Tatel pleaded guilty to three counts of bribery and was sentenced to one year in prison, with four months to be served and eight to be suspended.
 Tatel also received two years probation and was ordered to complete 500 hours of community service.
+His law license was suspended indefinitely.
+His petition for reinstatement was granted in 1989, but his license was suspended again in 2001 in an unrelated case.
 Alan Locke pleaded guilty to bribery and received a suspended sentence.
 Thomas J. Blume pleaded guilty to bribery and received one year's probation.

 Buckley, Harwood, and Snelders pleaded no contest to conflict of interest charges and each received a six-month suspended sentence.